 So the moral of the story is don’t be afraid of falling because you think it will make you look silly!
 The trick here is to brush the dirt off, smile and get ready to get right back on.
 Usually if you fall, you will be just fine.
 Just remember to roll as this minimizes impact on your joints and will carry you further from your horse’s hooves.

 Of course, if you feel pain – then don’t be afraid to say so!
 Again, this is nothing to be ashamed of.
 I once fell on my hip and had a bruise the size of a basketball on it for weeks.
-I did happen to get back on at the time because I wanted to finish the jumping routine I was doing but I also went to go get checked out at the doctor’s right after to make sure everything was a-okay.
+I continued because I wanted to finish my jumping routine.
+BUT I also went to go get checked out at the doctor’s right after to make sure everything was a-okay.

 Furthermore, I know it’s scary to think about falling off a horse.
 It’s high up there and a nervous mind is one that can come up with all sorts of imaginative scenarios about what could go wrong.
 Refer to the tactics I listed before for managing nerves and I promise once you’re on for 10 minutes you’ll already start getting more confident.

 The only real remedy for this unfortunately is to fall off.
-Once you fall off once, you’ll realize that it’s not as bad as you thought it was going to be.
+Once you fall off once, you realize that it’s not that bad.
 Another potential solution if you feel like your fear is really interfering with your riding is to try vaulting.